 In 1980 Monroe released his first record, “Summer Rain” on vinyl which was featured May 2003 in the Japanese “Music Magazine” and released by the Japanese label “Bittersweet America” (Vivd Sound) in 2006, followed by a feature in the Japanese publication, “Record Collector”.
 This TOP TEN Twin Cities MN (Sweet Potato, 1981) album received airplay on “THE BREEZE” and led to performances in the U.S. Virgin Islands.
 A combination of these experiences and the acquisition of a bamboo flute in India provided the inspiration for his 1992 “Twice In One Day” CD which blends expressive lyrics with an “island sound” about which Dirty Linen magazine said, “This guy could sell a million records…”

 In 2015-17, he released his Folk Legends series to honor his musical heroes which was followed by Folk Legends Too and Folk Legends 3 in 2017.
-I Dig Peter Paul & Mary was recorded in 2018, and Moonshadow, a tribute to Cat Stevens in 2018.
-These recordings were featured as part of the ‘tribute’ shows at the legendary Chanhassen DT Fireside Theatre.
+I Dig Peter Paul & Mary was recorded in 2018, Moonshadow, his tribute to Cat Stevens in 2018 and You’ve Got a Friend” a Tribute to James Taylor in 2019.
+These recordings have been featured as part of the ‘tribute’ shows at the legendary Chanhassen DT Fireside Theatre.

 (Photo by Rick Spaulding)